rks101/eglinux/README.md

 lspci -v | grep -A7 -i "wireless"  <== Network Controller for wireless (Wi-Fi)
 ```

-There is a GUI as well for hardware info:
+There is a GUI as well for hardware info.

 On Ubuntu to get hardinfo:
 ```
 sudo apt install hardinfo